Need fresh thinking?

 Until now, the company has promoted itself only with local advertising.
 But adding another city means that the ad budget will mostly double.
-And double again when newer cities join the family.
-When is it time to move from a local/regional advertising strategy to a national one?
+And double again when franchisees in newer cities join the family.
+When is it time for a franchise business to move from a local/regional advertising strategy to a national one?

 A local-only advertising strategy makes sense for a single-location business.
 Depending on the target audience, a mix of newspaper, TV, radio, even billboards will work well.
 Some geo-targeted mobile advertising can drive traffic.
 When a second store opens nearby, the media budget may not increase because both locations benefit from the same media market reach.

 But the picture changes when multiple locations are established in different cities and states.
 How long before a local advertising media planning and buying strategy gives way to a national approach?

 The answer to that questions rests with economics and effort.

 Planning an effective strategy for a local media program takes time and expertise.
 Demographics and media preferences are studied.
 The various media are contacted individually.
 That means negotiating separately with chosen media (newspapers, radio, etc.), and that translates into dozens of emails and phone conversations . . . and bills to pay.

 If you’re a sole proprietor, planning and buying your advertising might not be too demanding unless you’re also running a small business, purchasing inventory, managing staff and providing clients with great customer service.
 This media planning and buying process is repeated when opening locations in other cities.
 You can probably reuse the same creative, but the client demographics and media preferences in your marketing strategy need to be recalculated.

 Even with just a few locations in multiple cities, most retail service business will have already hired marketing personnel and retained the services of an advertising agency, which can do a lot of the heavy lifting to build brand awareness.
 As markets continue to open, the local advertising media process will become exponentially arduous.